 During the first 10 years of existence, the company struggled to meet the cash demands of a growing business.
 The Kurtzes experienced many challenges, such as trying to survive through the recession and losing a major client and were personally funding the company through several high-interest loans.
 The interest payments on the debt were cutting into their cash flow for operations.
 They had a demand for their products, but they did not have the cash to purchase the necessary inventory.

-In 2017, they met with Bret Dickstein from the Access to Capital Team, a division of the SBDC located in Long Beach.
-He reviewed the companies financials and discussed a long term financing strategy.
-Brett helped them through the process of applying for an SBA loan.
-In 2018, they obtained $250,000 from the SBA.
-This allowed them to consolidate their debt to a lower interest rate.
+Jon and Gila met with Business Advisor Brett Dickstein from the Access to Capital Team at the LA SBDC.
+Brett reviewed the company’s financials and discussed a long term financing strategy.
+He also helped them through the process of applying for an SBA loan.
+The Kurtzes obtained a $250,000 loan from the SBA, which allowed them to consolidate their debt to a lower interest rate.
 It also provided capital to purchase inventory and run the company.

 Since then, they have expanded their line to several new products.
 They now have licensing agreements with several large retailers.
 Nordstrom department store carries their pillowcases, and Sketchers will soon be launching a newly printed sneaker with the Dog is Good logo.
 Jon and Gila just signed an agreement with a major medical uniform manufacturer to have their logo imprinted on their line of medical clothing.
 Between independent contractors and employees, Dog is Good has created 10 jobs.